Online school put US kids behind. Some adults have regrets.

-But her daughter became depressed and stopped doing school work or paying attention to online classes.
-The former honor-roll student failed nearly all of her eighth grade courses.

-"She's behind," said Kargbo, whose daughter is now in tenth grade.
-"It didn't work at all.
-Knowing what I know now, I would say they should have put them in school."
+BOSTON (AP) — As the harmful effects of extended pandemic school closures become more apparent, some educators and parents have regrets.

-Preliminary test scores around the country confirm what Kargbo witnessed: The longer many students studied remotely, the less they learned.
-Some educators and parents are questioning decisions in cities from Boston to Chicago to Los Angeles to remain online long after clear evidence emerged that schools weren't COVID-19 super-spreaders — and months after life-saving adult vaccines became widely available.
+They're questioning decisions in cities across the U.S. to remain online long after clear evidence emerged that schools weren’t COVID-19 super-spreaders — and months after life-saving adult vaccines became widely available.

+In Chicago, Marla Williams initially supported the school system's decision to instruct students online during the fall of 2020.
+Williams, a single mother, has asthma, as do her two children.
+While she was working, she enlisted her father, a retired teacher, to supervise her children’s studies.
+It didn't work.

+Her son lost motivation and wouldn’t do his assignments.
+Once he went back on a hybrid schedule in spring 2021, he started doing well again.

 People are also reading…